-While there are a number of negative effects substance use disorders (SUDs) can have on a person, help is always available.
-Luckily, there are several therapy options that promote mental health and change within those who suffer from substance use disorders.
+While there are several negative effects substance use disorders (SUDs) can have on a person, help is always available.
+Luckily, several therapy options promote mental health and change within those who suffer from substance use disorders.
 With this in mind, it’s important to know that not all these treatment methods may work for you.

 What many people don’t realize is that substance abuse doesn’t just affect the body, it affects the mind as well.
-Therapy options like group therapy and individual therapy can be very beneficial.
+Psychosocial rehabilitation is a fundamental part of addiction treatment.
+Therapy options like group therapy and individual therapy can be very beneficial at treatment centers.
 Changing one’s behavior and attitude toward substance use disorders can be the key to long-term success.
+Recently, behavioral health treatment resources such as mental health services and drug rehab are steadily becoming available to spark life-changing care.

 How Group Therapy Can Help You Overcome SUDS

 Group therapy usually consists of speaking with professionals and those in the same situation as you.
-It can be very beneficial opening up about your struggles while listening to other people’s stories.
+Similar to support groups, it can be very beneficial to open up about your struggles while listening to other people’s stories.
 Group therapy usually creates a safe and supportive environment for you and your peers.

 Overall, group therapy is an excellent option for those who feel alone with their substance use disorder or already have strong support from their family.
-Regardless of the case, help is just around the corner.
+Regardless of the case, supportive services are just around the corner.

 A Closer Look at Group Therapy

 Learning and discussing your triggers is a big part of group therapy.
-Additionally, other members of the group are also going through the same situation as you.
-Understanding and opening about your story and listening to theirs can help you overcome your SUD.
+Additionally, other members of the group are also going through the same situation as you such as psychiatric illness or alcohol abuse.
+Understanding and opening up about your story and listening to it can help you overcome your SUD.

-There are several types of group therapy options, and we will work with you to help you decide which one fits you best.
+There are several types of group therapy options, and we will work with you to help you decide which one fits your individualized treatment.

 Open vs Closed Groups